Section 1 – Standing Committees

 Committees may act for or on behalf of SSC only with the prior consent of SSC or the executive committee.

-A quorum for each committee shall be two committee members.
+A quorum for each committee shall be two committee members, including committee members not currently serving on SSC.

 Committee chairs shall provide to SSC and executive committee reports of their activities as requested.